anncam/Transformers/project/README.md

 - Sentiment analysis of hotel reviews and restaurant reviews
 - Good, bad, and neutral reviews
-- Use BERT model to accurately fill in masked words
+- Use BERT model to accurately determine sentiment despite having some masked words

 ## **Model and Dataset**

 BERT
   - Encoder only transformer
-  - Masked language model - meaning it takes a piece of text with some removed tokens and then tries to correctly predict/fill in those missing tokens.
+  - Masked language model - meaning it takes a piece of text with some removed tokens and then tries to correctly predict meaning even withouth those missing tokens.
-  -

 Hotel Reviews data:
 - Trip Advisor Hotel Review data set with 20,000 reviews